17 - 30 May

 Creative Individuals Norfolk

-Creative Individuals Norfolk is one of our new initiatives that have emerged as a direct responses to the Covid Crisis.
-The scheme is a way for the Festival to support freelance creative workers who are some of the hardest hit in our creative community, while bringing vital cultural activities to communities during this crisis.
+Creative Individuals Norfolk was an initiative that emerged as a direct responses to the Covid Crisis.
+The scheme was a way for the Festival to support freelance creative workers, who continue to be some of the hardest hit in our creative community, while bringing vital cultural activities to communities during this crisis.

-These six projects will each receive £3,000 from Norfolk & Norwich Festival to support a mix of communities across Norfolk including people who have experienced homelessness, refugees in Great Yarmouth, and a network for Black and People of Colour creatives in Norfolk.
+These six projects each received £3,000 from Norfolk & Norwich Festival to support a mix of communities across Norfolk, including people who have experienced homelessness, refugees in Great Yarmouth, and a network for Black and People of Colour creatives in Norfolk.

-As well an financial assistance, the Festival will work with each of the individuals over the next nine months to help support and deliver the projects.
+As well an financial assistance, the Festival worked with each of the individuals over nine months to help support and deliver the projects.

 Bill Vine - A Sonic Exploration of The Green Spaces of NR3

 Bill is an experimental composer, performer, improviser, audio/visual artist and ‘luthier electronique’, whose work explores audience engagement, performance practice, field recording and the re-use of purpose built electronic musical instruments.
-Bill’s project will create a musical composition from field recordings of the green spaces of NR3.
-Working with residents from the area, he will carry out sound-walks with the residents of NR3 to both inform the composition of the piece, and encourage discussion amongst NR3 residents to gain a new understanding of their environment.
+Bill’s project saw the creation of a musical composition from field recordings of the green spaces of NR3.
+Working with residents from the area, he will carried out sound-walks to both inform the composition of the piece, and encourage discussion amongst NR3 residents about their environment.

 Emma Bernard - ACT NOW @ The Corn Hall

 Emma is a freelance theatre director and arts participation specialist, whose work propagates creative partnerships between experienced artists and communities, combining high artistic ambition and inclusivity.
-ACT NOW is an urgent response to the isolation and frustrated creative energy, both of freelance theatre artists and the residents of Diss, resulting from the COVID-19 pandemic.
-Emma will curate a series of masterclasses for local people at Diss Corn Hall, led by professional freelance artists and inspiring a series of short performances.
+ACT NOW! was an urgent response to the isolation and frustrated creative energy, both of freelance theatre artists and the residents of Diss, resulting from the COVID-19 pandemic.
+Emma curated a series of masterclasses for local people at Diss Corn Hall, led by professional freelance artists and inspiring a series of short performances.

 Genevieve Rudd - Yarmouth Springs Eternal

 Genevieve has worked as a Community Artist since 2011, and engages with heritage, cultural or environmental themes with organisations in Norfolk & Suffolk, and as an Associate Tutor/Artist at the Sainsbury Centre.
-Yarmouth Springs Eternal explores the natural world, reflecting upon isolation and anxiety experienced during COVID-19.
-Participants will listen, look, smell, touch and taste to share the experience of seeking out hope and watching spring unfold.
-It will engage communities in Great Yarmouth, including adults who have experienced homelessness and migration.
+Yarmouth Springs Eternal explored the natural world, reflecting upon isolation and anxiety experienced during COVID-19.
+Participants were invited to listen, look, smell, touch and taste to share the experience of seeking out hope and watching spring unfold.
+The project engaged communities in Great Yarmouth, including adults who have experienced homelessness and migration.

 Read an update from Genevieve on the project here.